 Application

-- Polymeric foams are materials made of two phases, a polymer matrix, and dispersed gas bubbles.
-They have low density, tunable mechanical properties, sound and heat insulation, and good energy absorption.
-Conventional methods for fabricating these foams include mold casting and chemical reactions, which limit the design to simple shapes.
+- Polymeric foams are lightweight materials composed of a polymer matrix and gas bubbles.
+They offer low density, tunable mechanical properties, sound and heat insulation, and energy absorption.

 Our Innovation